leesprojects/Basic-Portfolio/README.md

 # Portfolio
 Hello and welcome to my portfolio.
-Please go to https://leesprojects.github.io/Portfolio/ to view my portfolio :)
+Please go to https://leesprojects.github.io/Portfolio/ to view my deployed portfolio:)